4 Great Pigeon Pose Variations

 - Start on all fours in a Tabletop Pose with your shoulders stacked over your wrists and your hips stacked over your knees.

-- Slide your right knee forward to the outside of your right wrist and then wiggle your right ankle toward your left wrist as far as you comfortably can.
+- Slide your right knee forward to the outside of your right wrist and wiggle your right ankle toward your left wrist as far as you comfortably can.

 - Glide your left knee toward the back of your mat as far as you comfortably can.